DavidMadrigalB/Evolutionary_Computing/README.md

 # Evolutionary_Computing
-A compilaton of practices in the subject Evolutionary Computing (2022).
+A compilaton of practices done in the in the subject Evolutionary Computing (2022).